OrderN/CONQUEST-release/docs/input-output.rst

     ``large``.

 These are all included in the default input files.
-Further fine-grained control can be applied to the basis functions;
+Further fine-grained control can be applied to the basis functions.
-this will be documented after the pre-release of CONQUEST.

 .. _ONCVPSP: http://http://www.mat-simresearch.com
 .. _PseudoDojo: https://www.pseudo-dojo.org/